muntazirabidi/quant-finance/learning_notes/probability_oxford/Examples/Sheet1_Solution.md

 > ## Part a:
 >
-> What is the distribution of the sum of $n$ independent Poisson random variableseach of mean 1?
+> What is the distribution of the sum of $n$ independent Poisson random variables each of mean 1?
 Use the central limit theorem to deduce that:
 >
 > $$\exp\Big(n(1 +n+\frac{n^2}{2!}!+···+\frac{n^n}{n!})\Big)\rightarrow \frac{1}{2} \qquad \text{as } n \rightarrow \infty $$
 >
 > ## Part (b):
 >
-> Let $p \in (0,1) $.
-What is the distribution of the sum of $n $ independent Bernoulli random variables with parameter $ p$?
+> Let $p \in (0,1)$.
+What is the distribution of the sum of $n$ independent Bernoulli random variables with parameter $ p$?
 >
-> Let $0 \leq a < b \leq 1 $.
+> Let $0 \leq a < b \leq 1$.
 Use appropriate limit theorems to determine how the value of:
 >
 > $$
 > \lim_{n \to \infty} \sum_{r \in \mathbb{N}: an \leq r < bn} \binom{n}{r} p^r (1-p)^{n-r}